-The Jolly Nailor Limited (In creditor's voluntary liquidation)
+The Jolly Nailor Limited (In creditors' voluntary liquidation)

-I refer to our appointment as Joint Liquidators of the above company on 17 March 2015 We are now in a position to report on the first year of our administration
+I was appointed Joint Liquidator of the company alongside my colleague Helen Whitehouse on 17 March 2015.
+We are now in a position to report on the second year of our administration.